Just-a-Unity-Dev/sector/README.md

 ## Origin

-Originally came from a single Dungeons & Dragons campaign during winter break is now a whole universe with diplomacy and more to enjoy, the Sectors are growing every day.
+Originally came from a single Dungeons & Dragons campaign during winter break is now a whole universe with diplomacy and more to enjoy, the different sectors in the Quadrant are growing every day.

 ## Inspirations